 - Tent rigging

 There are many more things that you can make out of paracord.
-There are even more general and practical uses like securing a shelter.
+There are even more general and practical uses like securing a shelter and also for some first aid responses.
 Of course, you have the use it was meant for, securing the rigging of a parachute.

 Each of the projects mentioned above can be accomplished with a combination of these six basic paracord knots.
 Before engaging in any project, you should learn the knot basics first.
 The six basic types of paracord knots are: